-Dr. Sun specializes in regional climate dynamics and modeling.
-His current research focuses on developing dynamical and statistical downscaling techniques to project future climate change at the regional/local scale.
-He is currently working on the project of Climate Change Projections in California, with an emphasis on the hydroclimate over the Sierra Nevada Mountains.
+(I) Dr. Sun's recent research included developing dynamical and statistical downscaling techniques and applying them to projecting future climate change in California, with an emphasis on hydroclimate over the Sierra Nevada Mountains.
 In this project, he designed the high-resolution regional climate modeling experiments using Weather Research and Forecasting Model (WRF), performed multi-decadal simulations and projected the end-of-21st-century hydroclimate changes (e.g., snowpack, precipitation, runoff, soil moisture) and weather extreme changes at 3-km resolution over the Sierra Nevada and 9-km resolution over California.

-His recent research included reconstructing historical climate and projecting climate change in the Greater Los Angeles Area with dynamical downscaling using regional WRF model and statistical downscaling model.
+(II) His recent research also included reconstructing historical climate and projecting climate change in the Greater Los Angeles Area with dynamical downscaling using regional WRF model and statistical downscaling model.
 Using this hybrid of dynamical and statistical techniques, he downscaled dozens of currently available global climate models to 2-km resolution and projected mid- and end-of-21st-century climate changes in temperature, precipitation, snowpack and surface runoff in the region under various greenhouse gas emissions scenarios.
+He also collaborated with ecology scientists and investigated how the interactions between regional climate change and local ecosystems change the wild fire regime in southern California mountains and subsequent socio-economic impacts.

 |Figure: (a) Model setup with three nested WRF domains (D1, D2, and D3) at resolutions of 18, 6, and 2 km; D1 Topography (m) is shown in color. (b) The innermost domain (D3) of the regional simulation, with 2-km resolution.|